seanox/aspect-js/manual/en/mvc.md

 #### composite

-Composite describes the construct of markup, JavaScript model, and possibly existing module resources.
-It describes a component/module without direct reference to a concrete perspective.
+Composite describes a construct of markup, JavaScript model, CSS and possibly other resources.
+It describes a component/module without direct relation to the representation.

 #### composite-id

-The Composite-ID is an application-wide unique identifier.
+It is a character sequence consisting of letters, numbers and underscores and optionally supports the minus sign if it is not used at the beginning or end.
-It is a sequence of characters or words consisting of letters, numbers, and underscores that contains at least one character, begins with a letter, and ends with a letter or number.
-A Composite-ID is formed by combining the attributes `ID` and `composite`.
+A composite ID is at least one character long and is composed by combining the attributes `ID` and `composite`.

 ```html
 <html>